CalixtheMattei/CalixtheMattei/README.md

 ## Hi, I’m @CalixtheMattei !

- I’m looking to collaborate on Data Science projects in general on topics I enjoy like customer trends, real estate, health data and energy mix.
+ I’m looking to collaborate on Data Science projects in general on topics I enjoy like digital marketing/customer trends, health data and energy mix.

  I am also looking for jobs in these fields!